eficode-academy/oidc-oauth2-katas/using-tokens.md

 <details>
 <summary>:question:Can you think of any reason why the ID token is used for logout?</summary>

 >OIDC is about identity and authentication (who we are).
 A login session is an authentication 'channel' between browser and identity provider.
 Access tokens are authorizing access to protected resources and does not denote an active login session.
+The ID token, however, are related to the authentication/login.
 </details>